Disappearance of Claudia Lawrence: Reported missing

-On Thursday 19 March, Lawrence was scheduled to start work at 6:00am.
-She did not report for duty.
+On Thursday 19 March, Lawrence was scheduled to start work at 6:00am, but did not report for duty.
 Her manager called her mobile phone number; although the phone rang, the call was directed to voice messaging.
 The manager took no further action.
 Lawrence had previously arranged to meet her friend Suzy Cooper at The Nag's Head that night.
-Cooper attended the appointment but Lawrence did not.
+Cooper turned up to the pub as planned, but Lawrence did not.
 Cooper then attempted to contact Lawrence by telephone.
 Lawrence was normally a prolific user of her mobile, a Samsung SGH-D900, so Cooper was surprised when she was unable to attract a response.
-Cooper attempted to contact Lawrence again on the morning of Friday, 20 March, but again without success.
+Cooper attempted to contact Lawrence again around 10:30am on Friday, 20 March, but again without success.
 At this point Cooper became alarmed and contacted mutual acquaintances including George Forman, landlord of The Nag's Head, to obtain information concerning her possible whereabouts.

-Cooper telephoned Claudia's father Peter on 20 March to report the situation.
-Peter telephoned his daughter's manager at Goodricke College and was told that she had not reported for duty on either 19 or 20 March.
-Peter then entered Claudia's home using his own key in company with George Forman.
+Cooper telephoned the local hospital to see if Lawrence had been involved in an accident, but nobody with her name had been admitted.
+She then telephoned Lawrence's father Peter on 20 March to report the situation.
+Peter telephoned his daughter's manager at Goodricke College and was told that she had not reported for duty on either 19 or 20 March, which was considered extremely unusual.
+He then entered Claudia's home using his own key in company with George Forman.
 The two men found the house to be in an orderly state.
 The bed was made and there were unwashed dishes in the kitchen sink, suggesting she had eaten breakfast.
 Lawrence's handbag containing her purse, bank cards and passport was in the house.
 The only significant items missing were her mobile phone, a set of hair straighteners and a rucksack which she normally used to carry her chef's whites to and from work.
-Indications were that Lawrence had left the house normally to go to work at around 5:00am on the morning of 19 March, but had never arrived.
+Indications were that Lawrence had left the house normally to go to work at around 5:00am on 19 March, but never arrived.

-The North Yorkshire Police (NYP) was contacted at around 2:00pm on 20 March in order to report Lawrence as a missing person.
-Police officers met with Lawrence's father at her home later that day.
-NYP was initially slow to act on grounds that Lawrence was not a vulnerable person and there was no obvious evidence of violence.
-They considered it likely that she had decided to absent herself and would reappear after a few days.
-However, NYP officers checked her route to work and sent out a public request for information.
-Lawrence's family became increasingly insistent that she must have been abducted.
-After five weeks NYP upgraded the enquiry from a missing person one to one of suspected murder.
+The North Yorkshire Police (NYP) were contacted at around 2:00pm on 20 March in order to report Lawrence as a missing person.
+Police officers met with Lawrence's father at her home shortly afterwards.
+NYP searched 270 houses and 1,000 rooms in the university's halls of residence, took 900 phone calls and 868 possible witness statements.
+After five weeks, they upgraded the enquiry from a missing person one to one of suspected murder.